CE Accreditation Q&A

 The Insurance Council will consider requests for accredited course provider status from insurers, agencies, and organizations that offer continuing education courses to BC licensed insurance agents, adjusters and salespersons, provided they meet the above criteria.

 Please review our program guidelines for more information.
-Should you determine you are not eligible for ACP status, you have the option to apply for individual course accreditation.
+Should you determine you are not eligible for ACP status, you have the option to apply for CE individual course accreditation.

 When do I need to apply?